 Representatives from the University of Saskatchewan, the Saskatchewan Government, and the Saskatchewan and Canadian forage and livestock sectors have worked together to develop the LFCE.
 All of our partners are represented on the LFCE Steering Committee and the LFCE Strategic Advisory Board.

 Executive Director, Livestock Branch, Saskatchewan Ministry of Agriculture

 Executive Director, Regional Services Branch, Saskatchewan Ministry of Agriculture

 Dean, College of Engineering, U of S

-Assistant Vice-President Research, U of S
+Associate Vice-President Research, U of S

 Executive Director, Beef Cattle Research Council

 The Livestock and Forage Steering Committee, a group of diverse individuals representing industry, government and university, was struck by Lyle Stewart, Saskatchewan's former Minister of Agriculture, in 2014.